 5. Usual: unusual wine bottles for one

 Are you one of those people that picks a bottle of wine based on how fun the label looks?
-No judgement here.
+No judgment here.
 But there’s a new option in town, and this bottle catches your eye (and heart!) instantly.

 Their wines are ‘clean’, with no sugar and minimal intervention—and the bottles reflect that perfectly.

-It’s not just the shape—it’s the size that is unusual too.
+It’s not just the shape, it’s the size that is unusual too.
 Every bottle holds one large glass of wine, for a reason.
 Sparkling wines shouldn’t be kept open in the fridge for long—no wine should, really.
 This packaging design approach therefore also helps consumers to taste Usual wine at its best and keeps it fresh.

 Beverage branding tips to create a memorable brand

 Got an idea bubbling up for a beverage (re)brand?
-Here are some pointers to keep in mind.
+Here are some pointers to keep in mind:

-• Be consistent: your bottles should match your social media posts.
+- Be consistent: Your bottles should match your social media posts.
 Your website is an extension of your brand.
 From your logo to your tone of voice, make sure people can recognize it even after they’ve had a few drinks.

-• Tell a story: your beverage is only part of the deal.
+- Tell a story: Your beverage is only part of the deal.
 Include a memorable story in your product strategy to really connect consumers to your brand and weave it into all elements of your branding.

-• Double down on a value to build community: Red Bull is for daredevils, Clipper is for those who like to relax.
+- Double down on a value to build community: Red Bull is for daredevils, Clipper is for those who like to relax.
 Do your consumer research and find out what matters to people.

-• Test your branding, regularly: new brands enter the food and beverage industry almost daily.
+- Test your branding regularly: New brands enter the food and beverage industry almost daily.
 Consumers change their minds all the time.
 Make sure you run creative tests when launching something new to see whether you’re still on the right track or if you could tweak some graphic elements.

 Make drink branding decisions based on data

+Attest helps you connect with a large enough consumer base to make decisions with confidence.
 Check out which brand metrics we can help you measure and reach out to our research experts for tailored guidance on your journey to becoming the next cool company in the beverages aisle.